dseguy/clearPHP/rules/no-constant-as-array-keys.md

 ?>
 ```
 It is recommended to always have index as strings or integers, so as to be consistent inside and outside quotes.
-Check weel that any constant used there is actually defined.
+Check well that any constant used there is actually defined.
 Other types are cast or emit an error anyway.

 ## Rule Details